AhmedHazemAttia/WhatsApp/README.md

 ## Troubleshooting

-If you encounter any issues during the setup or running of the project, please consult the project documentation or contact the development team.
+If you encounter any issues during the setup or running of the project, please consult me through my Linkedin: www.linkedin.com/in/ahmed-hazem-08417916b .

-## Further Information

-For more detailed information about the project, please refer to the project's main README or other relevant documentation.